Uncertainty components in profile likelihood fits: Examples

 Kinematic distributions for different values of the W mass are obtained in simulation via Breit-Wigner reweighting~\cite{BARDIN1988539}.
 The systematic variations of $p_\text{T}^W$ are implemented using a linear reweighting as a function of $p_\text{T}^W$ before event selection, then taking only the shape effect on the underlying $p_\text{T}^W$ spectrum.

 At reconstruction level, the $p_\text{T}$ of the bare muon is smeared by 2\% following a Gaussian distribution.
-A source of systematic uncertainty in the muon momentum scale is considered.
+A source of systematic uncertainty in the calibration of the muon momentum scale is considered.
 The hadronic recoil $\vec{u}_\text{T}$ is taken to be the opposite of $\vec{p}_\text{T}^W$ and smeared by a constant 6~GeV in both directions of the transverse plane.
-The second source of experimental systematic is taken to be the uncertainty in the recoil resolution.
+The second source of experimental systematic is taken to be the uncertainty in the calibration of the hadronic recoil resolution.
 The information about the W mass templates and the systematic variations is summarized in Table \ref{tab:mc_templates}.

 The detector smearing, as well as the event selections listed in Table \ref{tab:mc_samples_reco}, are chosen to be similar to those of a realistic W mass measurement.
 The reconstructed muon $p_\text{T}$ and $m_\text{T}$ spectra in the fit range after the event selection are shown in Figure~\ref{fig:mc_samples}, along with the relevant templates and systematic variations.